Just war theory: Jus in bello

 Just war conduct is governed by the principle of military necessity.
-An attack or action must be intended to help in the defeat of the enemy; it must be an attack on a legitimate military objective, and the harm caused to civilians or civilian property must be proportional and not excessive in relation to the concrete and direct military advantage anticipated.
+An attack or action must be intended to help in the defeat of the enemy; it must be an attack on a legitimate military objective, and the harm caused to civilians or civilian property must be proportionate and not excessive in relation to the concrete and direct military advantage anticipated.
 Jus in bello allows for military necessity and does not favor a specific justification in allowing for counter-attack recourse.
 This principle is meant to limit excessive and unnecessary death and destruction.